 We need to remember, for all of the discussion on conscious and unconscious bias in the workplace and the impact this has on women, that identifying our biases is much harder than it sounds.
 We have to have checkpoints in place that we can rely on to validate that the decisions we are making are the right ones.
 In my view, this is so relevant in all bias discussions but especially when we think about women at work and reaching gender parity.

 In a world where rhetoric about overcoming bias is everywhere, but real solutions and action are rare, use these three reminders to keep yourself in check:

-Run your conclusions by other people.
-When you get to your conclusion, when you finish the report, when you make the hiring decision, check in with others to ensure your bias has not limited your choices or skewed your decision making.
+- Run your conclusions by other people.
+When you get to your conclusion, when you finish the report, and when you make the hiring decision, check in with others to ensure your bias has not limited your choices or skewed your decision-making.